RomanKue/docs-example/docs/app-dev-handbook/external-services.md

 # Developing Locally

-The following sections detail, how one can call external services when developing locally.
+The following sections detail, how one can call external services when developing locally using different technologies.

 ## Curl